Workshop “Unlimited Palouse”

 Night in Seattle.

-In the early morning we will leave the hotel and head toward our very first stop at Central Cascades to spent 3-4 hours to hike and take the pictures of one of the countless waterfalls in that region before it will be crowded by local people.
+In the early morning, we will leave the hotel and head toward our very first stop at Central Cascades to spend 3-4 hours hiking and take pictures of one of the countless waterfalls in that region before it will be crowded by local people.

 Night at Colfax, WA

 Often Palouse can be compared to the Italian Toscana.
 But Palouse is much bigger, has a greater variety of landscapes, and presents itself with immense beauty.
-Also Palouse has two huge hills that rise about 500 feet above the other hills, so you can take pictures of the Palouse abstract landscape patterns from your tripod as a drone would!
+Also, Palouse has two huge hills that rise about 500 feet above the other hills, so you can take pictures of the Palouse’s abstract landscape patterns from your tripod as a drone would!

-Everywhere in Palouse you can see a farms, barns, single trees, etc. So this is the place that allows you to wake up your creativity and boost your photography skills.
-You don't need to copy someone's picture — you can create your own!
+Everywhere in Palouse, you can see farms, barns, single trees, etc. So this is the place that allows you to wake up your creativity and boost your photography skills.
+You don’t need to copy someone’s picture — you can create your own!

 We’re going to spend about 2.5 days in that amazingly beautiful area.